bstaber/Trilinos/README.md

 	* __nearlyIncompressibleHyperelasticity__ (three-field formulation with static condensation): see folder arteries
 		* used in dirichletInletOutlet_PolyconvexHGO, dirichletStripElongation_StochasticPolyconvexHGO, neumannInnerSurface_PolyconvexHGO, neumannInnerSurface_StochasticPolyconvexHGO
 * Also solves Laplace's equation for the generation of fibers directions in the folder arteries
-* Handles essential and natural boundary conditions, deformation dependent natural conditions, with or without forcing terms.

 ### Documentation